Frequently asked questions

 In our communications, you may notice we discuss your intensity with both a description (e.g. moderate) and a number (e.g. 4).
 These numbers are referring to a modified Rating of Perceived Exertion scale.
 This scale matches the number ratings with the effort descriptors, and it looks like this:

-When measuring your intensity, the preference is yours – you can be guided by the numbers if that makes sense for you, or simply use the words that describe your level of effort.
+you, or simply use the words that describe your level of effort.
 Just make sure to always listen to your body and refer to your plan for more support.

 Personal Walking Plans